-Q: What is the dollar value of each Safe Routes to School mini-grant, and how many will be awarded?
+Q: What is the dollar value of each mini-grant, and how many will be awarded?

 Q: Are these funds subject to the same reporting requirements that State-distributed SRTS funds are subject to?

 A: No. The reporting requirements differ from those associated with larger, State-disbursed SRTS funds.
-The National Center requires that mini-grant recipients submit two reports:
+We only require that mini-grant recipients submit two reports:

 An informal report on activities midway through the implementation period; and